marq4/Random-Video-Clip-Generator-Docker/README.md

 Plays random sections of videos for background visual noise.
 Great for parties.
 You only need to install Docker!

 You will need:
-* Docker (available for Windows, Linux).
+* Docker (available for Windows and Linux).
-* The videos have to be locally available.
+* The videos have to be previously downloaded locally.

 ### How to use: ###
 1. Install Docker desktop: https://docs.docker.com/get-started/introduction/get-docker-desktop/